Moving Closer to Free Agency as Clock Ticks Toward Thursday

 In Cleveland, things have turned bitter.

-It had widely been expected that if Lebron James decided to leave the Cavaliers, a sign-and-trade would be the likely avenue.
+It has widely been expected that if James were to decide to leave the Cavaliers, a sign-and-trade would be the likely avenue.
 Doing so provides obvious mutual benefits between team and player.
 It would allow James to sign a six-year, $125.5 million contract instead of a five-year, $96.1 million deal.
-It would allow the Cavaliers to get something of value in return for the game’s best small forward, rather than losing him for nothing.
+It would allow the Cavaliers to get something of value in return for the game’s best player, rather than losing him for nothing.

 However, owner Dan Gilbert apparently has no intention of assisting its star player in leaving the state of Ohio.
 If James decides to leave, Cleveland management will simply let him walk – leaving that extra cash on the table and putting further strain on a potential rebuilding plan.

-The Cavs appear surprisingly dead-set on making an alternate life as difficult as possible for the King, even at the expense of the health of the franchise.
-The team figures to have as much as $10.9 million of cap room if Lebron decides to leave (assuming the team is willing to terminate the contract of Delonte West).
-If the team were to instead work with James to construct a sign-and-trade, it could gain a trade exception of up to $16.6 million, in addition to a bevy of potential draft picks.
-Add to that the approximately $5.7 million mid-level exception the team would otherwise have access to.
+The Cavs appear surprisingly dead-set on making an alternate life as difficult as possible for LeBron, even at the expense of the health of the franchise.
+The team figures to have as much as $10.9 million of cap room if LeBron decides to leave.
+If the team were to instead work with James to construct a sign-and-trade, it could gain a trade exception of up to $16.6 million, access to a $5.7 million Mid-Level Exception, as well as a bevy of potential draft picks.

-Why wouldn’t they want to get players, draft picks or a hefty trade exception in return?
+Why would they turn away the extra cap flexibility and draft picks?
 Out of spite?
 Because they are pouting?
-Apparently, Gilbert is more committed to his so-called principles than he is to the $15.4 million of extra spending money a sign-and-trade would create.
+Apparently, Gilbert is more committed to his so-called principles than he is to the assets a sign-and-trade would create.
+Expect him to change his mind.

 Bryan Colangelo has long since known his star free agent was unlikely to return.
 And he seems more than accommodating.

-Already faced with the prospect of losing its own star forward to free agency, Dallas held Lebron James as its primary, albeit unlikely, target.
-But the Mavs are over the salary cap and have no available cap space.
-A sign-and-trade would be the only way to complete such an acquisition.
+Already faced with the prospect of losing its own star forward Dirk Nowitzki to free agency, Dallas held LeBron James as its primary, albeit unlikely, target.
+It’s not happening.

 He has two choices.
 He can enter into a new four-year deal as a free agent, enabling him to make up to $96.2 million from Dallas.
 Or he can extend his existing contract for nearly equivalent money – up to $96.1 million over the next four years.
 The difference, however, is that – by rule – extensions do not actually take effect until the summer before the first extended season.
 Dirk still has one year left on his existing contract, which means his extension would take effect in the 2011 offseason.
 By then, the new collective bargaining agreement will (hopefully) already be in place, which would expose Nowitzki to potential after-the-fact reductions to his annual wage if league owners are successful in their attempts to lower the value of maximum salaries.